boukabache/ACCURATE2_EvalBoard/README.md

 ## Features
 - **Microcontroller Communication**: Utilizes an Arduino microcontroller for orchestrating the overall operation.
-- **FPGA Integration**: Includes an iCE5LP FPGA for advanced control and processing capabilities.
+- **FPGA Integration**: Includes an iCE5LP FPGA for controlling the ACCURATE 2A ASIC.
 - **Sensor Integration**: Incorporates sensors like DAC7578, SSD1306, and SHT41 for diverse functionality ranging from temperature and humidity sensing to display control.
 - **Data Visualization**: Employs an OLED display for real-time data monitoring.

 ## Hardware Requirements
 - ACCURATE 2 ASIC Evaluation Board
-- Arduino Microcontroller
-- iCE5LP FPGA
-- DAC7578 Digital-to-Analog Converter
-- SSD1306 OLED Display
-- SHT41 Temperature and Humidity Sensor

 ## Software Requirements
 - Arduino IDE